haskell/blog.haskell.org/content/investigating-lang-ext-semantics/index.md

 ## Conclusion

-Often we experience these breakages as annoying and frustrating.
+Often these breakages are annoying and frustrating.
-However, if we look deeper, we find that each of them has a little story and good reasons for being introduced.
+But if we look deeper, we find that each of them has a little story and good reasons for being introduced.
 If you find this all as interesting as I do,